 When FSC receives fees, it may pay some or all of them to financial intermediaries whose customers purchase shares.
-For the six months ended March 31, 2024, FSC retained \$909 of fees paid by the Fund.

-For the six months ended March 31, 2024, the Fund's Class A Shares did not incur a distribution services fee; however, it may begin to incur this fee upon approval of the Trustees.
+For the six months ended March 31, 2024, the Fund's Class A Shares did not incur a distribution services fee; however, it may begin to incur this fee upon approval of the Directors.